hutou2014/Arctic-Cloud-Image-Classification-Project/README.md

 # stat154_proj2

-team member: Honghao Huang, Xuanfu Lu
+team member: H. Ham Huang, Xuanfu Lu

 How to reproduce:
 1. download the entire github repository, including the images